Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

 Click on the download button on the right-hand side of the screen.

-If you’re using Downloader, you can install Chrome right from within the app.
 If you’ve been using a different web browser, you may have to download the APK file to your device and install it from your favorite file manager.

 Once the installation process completes, the Chrome icon will appear in your Apps drawer.